whoisdsmith/AI-MTHRFCKR/README.md

 ## Reviews & Recommendations

-- [AI Review Reply Assistant](http://www.mara-solutions.com) Respond To Reviews With Your Ai Review Reply Assistant.
+- [AI Review Reply Assistant](http://www.mara-solutions.com) - Respond To Reviews With Your AI Review Reply Assistant.
 AI Review Reply Generator Reply 3x Faster To Every Customer Review With Individual Responses Written By Your Personal AI Assistant.
 No Templates Are Needed.
-- [Artreviewgenerator](http://artreviewgenerator.com) Art Review Generator.
+- [Artreviewgenerator](http://artreviewgenerator.com) - Art Review Generator.
 A Natural Language Processing Tool And Text Generator.
 It Takes A Set Of Words As A Prompt And Then Generates A Medium Length Set Of Sentences That Approximate The Training Data.
-- [Geniusreview](http://geniusreview.xyz) Geniusreview - 360° Ai Performance Reviews.
+- [Geniusreview](http://geniusreview.xyz) - Geniusreview - 360° AI Performance Reviews.
 Save Tons Of Hours By Using GeniusReview To Get Tailored Answers To Your Performance Review Questions.
-- [Reviewz](http://www.reviewz.ai) Discover All The Top Things Recommended By Ai
+- [Reviewz](http://www.reviewz.ai) - Discover All The Top Things Recommended By AI
-- [Sona](http://www.readthistwice.com) Read This Twice - Books Worth Reading Twice.
+- [Sona](http://www.readthistwice.com) - Read This Twice - Books Worth Reading Twice.
 We Spend Countless Hours Scouring The Internet For The Best Book Recommendations From People You Admire.
 Our Database Is Constantly Growing, And Every Single Recommendation Has Been Verified For Authenticity And Includes A Link To The Source.
-Enjoy!.
+Enjoy!

 ---